SOS (SZA album): Awards

 SOS was named Album of the Year at the 2023 BET Awards, tying with Beyoncé's Renaissance; it also received Album of the Year at the 2023 Soul Train Awards and an Album of the Year nomination at the 2023 MTV Video Music Awards.
-Rolling Stone ranked SOS at number 351 on the 2023 iteration of their 500 Greatest Albums of All Time list, writing: "If there was ever any doubt that SZA was a key voice in her generation, SOS decimated it.
+Rolling Stone ranked SOS at number 351 on the 2023 iteration of their "500 Greatest Albums of All Time" list, writing: "If there was ever any doubt that SZA was a key voice in her generation, SOS decimated it.
 Her second LP was cunning and full of surprises, but its staying power outshone its shock value."
 Its loss of the Grammy Award for Album of the Year at the 66th ceremony to Taylor Swift's Midnights was deemed a snub by Billboard: "It topped the Billboard 200 for 10 weeks, longer than any of this year's other album of the year nominees [...]
 More than a few fans of R&B and hip-hop are saying 'What does it take?'"
+On November 7, 2025, SOS became the album with the most nominations at the Grammy Awards, with 14 nominations, surpassing Thriller, as well as the album with the most nominated individual tracks, with 9.